-The purpose of this test is to evaluate the operation of an inductive crankshaft Position Sensor, with no ground reference during engine cranking.
+The purpose of this test is to evaluate the operation of an inductive Crankshaft Position (CKP) sensor, with no reference voltage, during engine cranking.

 Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

 General connection advice